 The EIS will illustrate, on a topographic scale map, the hydrographic network (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands.
-It will also indicate the boundaries of the watershed and sub watersheds of the study area.
+It will also indicate the boundaries of the watershed and subwatersheds of the study area.

-Emphasis will be placed on the watercourses and water bodies likely to be affected by the project and their physical characteristics, water quality and hydrological regime.
+Emphasis will be placed on the watercourses and fresh and marine water bodies likely to be affected by the project and their physical characteristics, water quality and hydrological regime.

-Hence, for all the watercourses and water bodies on which effects are anticipated, the EIS will describe the biophysical characteristics, including:
+Hence, for all the watercourses and fresh and marine water bodies on which effects are anticipated, the EIS will describe the applicable biophysical characteristics, including:

-- For each watercourse, indicate the name of the watercourse and provide a description of the habitat by homogeneous section.
-The parameters that must be determined are length of the section, width of the channel from the high water mark (bankful width), water depths, type of substrate (sediments), aquatic and riparian vegetation, including bank slopes.
-It is recommended that photos be attached to the description; - For each lake or water body affected, indicate the name of the water body and provide a description.
-The parameters that must be determined are total surface area, bathymetry, maximum and mean depths, water level fluctuations, type of substrate (sediments), and location of submerged, floating and emergent aquatic vegetation, and water quality parameters (e.g. water temperature, turbidity, pH, dissolved oxygen profiles); - Monthly/seasonal/annual water flow (discharge) data, including minimum and maximum flows; - Natural obstacles (e.g. falls, beaver dams) or existing structures (e.g. water crossings) that hinder the free passage of fish; and - Preparation of habitat maps at a suitable scale indicating the surface area of habitat for spawning, nursery, feeding, and migration routes.
-This information should be linked to water depths (bathymetry) to identify the extent of a lake's littoral zone.
+Indicate the name of the watercourse and provide a description of the habitat by homogeneous section.
+The parameters that must be determined are length of the section, width of the channel from the high water mark (bankful width), water depths, type of substrate (sediments), aquatic and riparian vegetation or marine plants (including all benthic and detached algae, marine flowering plants, brown algae, red algae, green algae and phytoplankton potentially affected by the project), including bank slopes.
+It is recommended that photos be attached to the description;

+- Indicate the name of the fresh or marine water body and provide a description.
+The parameters that must be determined are total surface area, bathymetry, maximum and mean depths, water level fluctuations, type of substrate (sediments), and location of submerged, floating and emergent aquatic vegetation, and water quality parameters (e.g., water temperature, turbidity, pH, dissolved oxygen profiles); - Monthly/seasonal/annual water flow (discharge) data, including minimum and maximum flows: - Natural obstacles (e.g., falls, beaver dams) or existing structures (e.g., water crossings) that hinder the free passage of fish. - Preparation of habitat maps at a suitable scale indicating the surface area of habitat for spawning, nursery, feeding, migration routes etc. For lakes, this information should be linked to water depths (bathymetry) to identify the extent of the littoral zone.